Seeds for Snapper Logo

 Keeping your eyes open

-The changeable nature of winds and currents mean that it’s not always known where and when seagrass fruits will wash ashore or be found on the ocean’s surface.
+The change in winds and currents means that it’s not always known where and when seagrass fruits will wash ashore or be found on the ocean’s surface.

 When you register to be part of this year’s initiative, you’ll find out about how OzFish will spread the word to you and others when seagrass fruits are spotted in the local area.